kunalj101/python_intro_hackathon/chapter5.md

 *** =hint
-- Use predictors =['Credit_History','Education','Gender'] as predictor variable
-- Use model.predict(x_test) for prediction of test dataset
+Use model.predict(x_test) for prediction of test dataset

 *** =pre_exercise_code